THIS DATE IN HISTORY: Dec. 11

 1969: Kate Smith's rendition of "God Bless America" is played at the Spectrum for the first time, and the Philadelphia Flyers respond by defeating the Toronto Maple Leafs 6-3.
 The Flyers go 19-1-1 in the next three seasons when "God Bless America" is played.

-1977: Tom Bladon of the Flyers sets an NHL single-game record for most points by a defenseman.
-He has four goals and four assists for an eight-point night in an 11-1 victory against the Cleveland Barons at the Spectrum.
+1977: Tom Bladon of the Flyers sets an NHL single-game record for most points by a defenseman when he scores four goals and has four assists for an eight-point night in an 11-1 victory against the Cleveland Barons at the Spectrum.
 Bladon also sets an NHL record with a plus-10 rating.
 He finishes the season with 35 points (11 goals, 24 assists) in 79 games.

 Video: Memories: Tom Bladon tallies 8 points for the Flyers

 1988: Brent Ashton of the Winnipeg Jets scores on a penalty shot for his 200th NHL goal in an 8-6 loss to the Vancouver Canucks at Pacific Coliseum.
 It's the first penalty-shot goal for the Jets since the franchise enters the NHL from the World Hockey Association in 1979.

 1992: The NHL names Gary Bettman as its first commissioner, effective Feb.
 1, 1993.

 Video: Memories: Bettman named first commissioner of the NHL

 2000: Mario Lemieux, already a member of the Hockey Hall of Fame, announces he will return with the Pittsburgh Penguins after a layoff of 3 1/2 years.
-Lemieux retires in 1997 at age 32 and says he'll never play again, worn down by health issues, as well as frustration with the way the game is being played.
+Lemieux retires in 1997 at age 32 and says he'll never play again because he's worn down by health issues as well as frustration with the way the game is being played.
 In the meantime, he's became owner of the Penguins when he and some investors purchase the team out of bankruptcy.
 He becomes the NHL's first player-owner when he plays 16 days later.